 Santa Monica, CA — With the recent success at the box office of the innovative trifecta of movies A Quiet Place, Get Out, and Stephen King’s It, the Horror genre is on quite a roll.

 So much so, I have almost forgotten Universal’s dreadful launch of its Dark Universe franchise with the miscast Tom Cruise in The Mummy.
 So so bad.
-Universal, however, is not giving up on Horror, though, as it recently won a bidding war for James Wan to produce and to direct Stephen King’s The Tommyknockers
+Universal, however, is not giving up on Horror, though, as it has another sequel to John Carpenter’s successful Halloween franchise hitting theatres in October and recently won a bidding war for James Wan to produce and to direct Stephen King’s The Tommyknockers

 Television knows a Good Trend, so expect TV to follow.